redhatpeter/AzureCosmosDBlabs/dotnet/labs/06-multi-document-transactions.md

     }
     ```

-    > This stored procedure will use the **console.log** feature that's normally used in browser-based JavaScript to write output to the console.
-In the context of Azure Cosmos DB, this feature can be used to capture diagnostics logging information that can be returned after the stored procedure is executed.
+    > This stored procedure demonstrates **console.log** for diagnostics.
+The log statements track execution flow through both the main procedural code and the asynchronous callback.
+This helps visualize how JavaScript's asynchronous operations work in Cosmos DB stored procedures.

 1. Select the **Save** button at the top of the tab.